KaneLindsay/gbif-dl/README.md

 The usage of `gbif-dl` helps users to create their own GBIF based media pipeline for training machine learning models.
 The package provides two core functionalities as followed:

 1. `gbif-dl.generators`: Generators provide image urls from the GBIF database given queries or a pre-defined URL.
-2. `gbif-dl.io`: Provides efficient media downloading to write the data to a storage device.
+2. `gbif-dl.stores`: Provides efficient media downloading to write the data to a storage device.

 ### 1. Retrieve media urls from GBIF